You want smart political talk without the meltdowns?

 It is interesting.

-I gotta let you go because I got a lot of people waiting on the line here.
+I'm going to let you go because I got a lot of people waiting on the line here.

-But you know, all this talk, well, Donald Trump asked for appropriations to build the wall.
+You know, all this talk, well, Donald Trump asked for appropriations to build the wall.

-Last night on TV I played the cut where I asked one of the many times I would ask Donald Trump, sort of the Trump Town Hall archives of the Sean Hannity show.
+I would ask Donald Trump, sort of the Trump Town Hall Archives of the Sean Hannity show.

-Anyway, Mexico's new foreign relations secretary said that his country isn't just willing to negotiate changes to NAFTA, it wants to start talks as soon as possible.
+Anyway, Mexico's new foreign relations secretary said that his country isn't just willing to negotiate changes to NAFTA.

-And he said there's an enormous uncertainty.
+And he said there's enormous uncertainty.

 Anyway, I digress.

-Uh back to our busy telephones.
+Back to our busy telephones.

-Lewis the Liberal, thank you, my friend.
+Thank you, my friend.

-Let's go to who's there.
+Let's go to who's there?

-Uh Nina is in Sarasota, Florida.
+Nina is in Sarasota, Florida.

 How are you, Nina?